OxDuke/Bilevel-Planner/README.md

 ## Theory
 The theory of this planner is described in the paper:
 [Fast  UAV  Trajectory  Optimization  using  BilevelOptimization  with  Analytical  Gradients](https://arxiv.org/pdf/1811.10753.pdf)

+## More
+* To get the most of our software, we recommend using [Sqopt](https://ccom.ucsd.edu/~optimizers/solvers/sqopt/) to solve the QP.
+Unfortunately, Sqopt is not available as a free software, it comes along with [SNOPT](http://www.sbsi-sol-optimize.com/asp/sol_product_snopt.htm).
+If you have a copy of Sqopt and are interested in using it as the QP solver, please contact us.

 ## Contact
 If you any problems with this package or the paper, feel free to report an issue or contact us.